-Master's programs in natural resource management are more common than bachelor's programs and are often designed for working professionals who want more flexibility in job choice and opportunities for advancement.
+Online master's programs in natural resource management are more common than bachelor's programs and are often designed for working professionals who want more flexibility in job choice and opportunities for advancement.
 These programs have a strong focus on the interdisciplinary aspects of resource management and prepare graduates to take administrative leadership roles.
 Key topics of study are ecology and management, human dimensions, natural resource technology and planning policies.

 Program Information and Requirements

 Master's programs take two to three years to complete and generally follow the on-campus term schedule.
 Within that framework, students may study on their own time.
 Classes are offered fully online and in combination with campus classes.
 Students are encouraged to participate regularly in online discussions, which can contribute significantly to the final grade.

 Technical equipment includes computer with Internet, a browser that is Java-enabled and e-mail access.
 Adobe Reader, Flash Player or other plug-ins are also necessary, along with a word processing program.
 Print textbooks may be required for some courses and might be purchased at a discount through the school's bookstore.